 Previously, I coordinated the BMBF-funded project „Forced Migration: Research and Transfer“ at IMIS, Osnabrück and before that I was German Research Foundation (DFG) Research Fellow at the Refugee Studies Centre, University of Oxford, and post-doctoral researcher at IMIS, Osnabrück, working on refugee resettlement and volunteering for refugees.
-I taught at University Osnabrück, Humboldt Universität, Berlin and at the Otto-Suhr Institute for Political Science, Freie Universität Berlin.
+I taught at University Osnabrück, Humboldt Universität, Berlin and Freie Universität Berlin.

 I received my doctorate (Dr.phil.; summa cum laude) from Freie Universität Berlin and I conducted research for my dissertation in Australia as Visiting Fellow at the Swinburne Institute for Social Research, Melbourne in 2007-2008, 2009 (as Endeavour Fellow) and 2011.
 I was also a Visiting Fellow at the RSC, Oxford in 2010-2011.